-The TRMP expects a maximum loading rate of 2 mm per day (2 litres per square metre per day), and in light of the soil characteristics found during site investigations, the report supports this view.
-Therefore the land application areas are designed for the discharge of 1,080 litres per day at a rate of 2 litres per square metre per day, and are therefore 600 square metres in area.
+The TRMP expects a maximum loading rate of 2 mm per day (2 litres per square metre per day), a rate based on the AS/NZS 1547:2000 standard for irrigation systems in Category 6 soil.
+Soil sampling showed soil categories between 4 and 6 (Table 3), meaning resilience will be built into some of the systems.
+The land application areas are designed for the discharge of 1,080 litres per day at a rate of 2 litres per square metre per day, and are therefore 540 square metres in area.